sturlaan/pop_sim/README.md

 # Python implementation

-The python code can be found at https://github.com/statisticsnorway/pop_sim. %Best to run on sl\_stata\_p3 (most powerful?).% Command line: `python3.6 sim_main.py`
+The python code can be found at https://github.com/statisticsnorway/pop_sim.
+Command line: `python3.6 sim_main.py`

 ## Orgnizations

 The work is divided into three parts:

-1.  data preparison
+1. Data preparison

     1. Data\_check\_oct\_2022.ipynb

-2.  simulatoin
+2. Simulation

     1.  sim\_main.py: The code to call up the aux file and parameter files to run the simulation